jlsmith702/jls-site/contents/about/about.md

 She holds an MFA from Northwestern University, in the palm of her hand, for an hour each day.

-You can find her on Instagram as <a href="https://instagram.com/jessylaursmith" @jessylaursmith.
+You can find her on Instagram as <a href="https://instagram.com/jessylaursmith">@jessylaursmith</a>.